 Posted by Nick Day on 14 Sep 2018

 Non-Resident Landlords – A UK Tax Update

-The message from HMRC is clear – if you do not get your affairs up to date soon you will be penalised heavily.
-We have helped many non-resident landlords who were not previously compliant bring their affairs up to date with HMRC and we will ensure you pay no more than you need to in terms of tax and potential penalties.
-HMRC are currently running various “catch up campaigns” that will allow you to bring your affairs for past years up to date and ensure only minimum penalties are charged.
+We have assisted many non-resident landlords who were not previously compliant bring their affairs up to date with HMRC and we will ensure you pay no more than you need to in terms of tax and potential penalties.

 If you would like any advice regarding the above article or would simply like to discuss other ways in which we could help you or your business, please contact us on 01962 856 990 or email@example.com.